History of the Catholic Church in Cuba: Fidel Castro

 After the 1959 revolution, Cuba officially embraced atheism.
 Practicing Catholics and other believers were viewed with suspicion and discriminated against.
 Fidel Castro succeeded in reducing the Church's ability to work by deporting the archbishop and 150 Spanish priests, discriminating against Catholics in public life and education and refusing to accept them as members of the Communist Party of Cuba.
 The subsequent flight of 300,000 people from the island also helped to diminish the Church there.

 As the revolutionary regime came to power in January 1959, it enjoyed popular support and produced both revolutionary and nationalist sentiment.
-In months leading up to the revolution, the hierarchy of the Catholic Church was split between supporting the Batista regime and the rebels.
-In contrast, Catholic students and priests were supportive of the revolution and many joined the 26th of July Movement, considering it an opportunity for social justice and agrarian reform.

 Following the revolution, the new regime was supported by the clergy, even if the degree varied.
 Enrique Pérez Serantes, the Archbishop of Santiago, called Castro an "exceptionally gifted man" and welcomed the new regime, while a progressive Franciscan magazine La Quincena celebrated the success of the revolution.
 At the same time, the church tried to discourage the revolutionary leaders from any affiliation with the Soviet Union.
-Over twenty letters were written by Cuban bishops between 1959 and 1961, urging the Castro regime to embrace "Catholic form of socialism".
+Over twenty letters were written by Cuban bishops between 1959 and 1961, urging the Castro regime to embrace a "Catholic form of socialism".
 Catholic magazines condemned Soviet communism as 'atheistic' while promoting papal criticism of capitalism, individualism and materialism, portraying Catholic social doctrine as a "third way" between the two opposing factions of the Cold War.
 A February 1959 issue of La Quincena was critical of the Cuban Communist Party, but praised the "social thought" of Castro and the leaders of the 26th July Movement.
 The magazine warned that the Communist Party was infiltrating worker unions and syndicates, such as the CTC.
-Even cnservative Catholic newspapers such as Diario de la Marina cautiously embraced the revolution, praising "honest administration, and healthy and appropriate nationalism" and offering support for the revolutionary regime as long as it respected "Christian values" and acted within the boundaries of the Constitution of 1940.
+Even conservative Catholic newspapers such as Diario de la Marina cautiously embraced the revolution, praising "honest administration, and healthy and appropriate nationalism" of the revolutionary regime and declaring their support for it as long as it respected "Christian values" and acted within the boundaries of the Constitution of 1940.